john-cardiff/cyborg-cage/README.md

 # Dependencies

-There are very few dependencies: pytorch, numpy and matplotlib.
+There are very few dependencies: pytorch (with cuda), numpy and matplotlib.

 # Thank you